tapetums/TTBase/TTBase.English.md

 ```c
 void WINAPI TTBEvent_FreePluginInfo(PLUGIN_INFO* PluginInfo);
 ```
-　Free the memory of the plugin information structure that is passed.
+　Free the memory of the plugin information structure which is passed.
-　See the command count and free all the memory of the command information correctly.
+　Ensure the command count and free all the memory of the command information correctly.
-The memory that is freed by this event is the memory allocated by _TTBEvent\_InifPluginInfo_ of your plugin.
+The memory that is freed by this event is the memory allocated by _TTBEvent\_InitPluginInfo_.

 ***